Analytical mechanics: Appellian mechanics

 is the acceleration of the k particle, the second time derivative of its position vector.
 Each acceleration ak is expressed in terms of the generalized accelerations αr, likewise each rk are expressed in terms the generalized coordinates qr.

-Extensions to classical field theory
+Classical field theory

 Lagrangian field theory

 Generalized coordinates apply to discrete particles.
 For N scalar fields φi(r, t) where i = 1, 2, ...
 N, the Lagrangian density is a function of these fields and their space and time derivatives, and possibly the space and time coordinates themselves:

 and the Euler–Lagrange equations have an analogue for fields:

 where ∂μ denotes the 4-gradient and the summation convention has been used.
 For N scalar fields, these Lagrangian field equations are a set of N second order partial differential equations in the fields, which in general will be coupled and nonlinear.

 This scalar field formulation can be extended to vector fields, tensor fields, and spinor fields.